MdShohanurRahman/enhanced-ngmodal/README.md

 ## Usage

-The Enhanced-ng-modal project provides a `ModalService` that allows you to create and manage various types of modals.
+The Enhanced-Ngmodal project provides a `ModalService` that allows you to create and manage various types of modals.
 To learn more about using the service and available options, refer to the [documentation](docs/ModalServiceDocumentation.md).

 ## Documentation

-For in-depth information on how to use Enhanced-ng-modal, please check the [documentation](docs/).
+For in-depth information on how to use Enhanced-Ngmodal, please check the [documentation](docs/).

 ## License